PHP REST API Tutorial PHP REST API Tutorial

-Why Build an API Without a Framework?
+Why Create a REST API Without a Framework?

 Step 1: Set Up Your Environment